danielritchie/docker-proxy-relay/README.md

 * ```cp Dockerfile.TEMPLATE Dockerfile```
 * Modify _Dockerfile_ to set environment values for **http_proxy** and **https_proxy**
 * NOTE: It is presumed that you are already behind a proxy and are using this container as a result.
 If not, these values can be left blank.
+* FYI: The _Dockerfile_ is omitted in .gitignore and will not be updated or overwritten on future pulls

 #####4.
 Build the Docker image
 * ```docker build -t docker-proxy-relay . ```